 Beginning with 36.5 / North Sea (iteration 4), Sunde decided she would collaborate with local Dutch filmmaker, Jonas de Witte, to capture the entire performance in real time from multiple camera perspectives.
 For 36.5 / Bay of Bengal, this concept continued and Sunde worked with Bangladeshi filmmaker, Saiful Wadud Helal.
+In Brazil, the 36.5 / Bay of All Saints camera crew increased to seven people under the direction of Brazilian filmmaker Guilherme Burgos, and everything was shot in 4K.

 The video works are thus same duration as the corresponding performance works: